tothenew/pennypincher/README.md

 3. HTML and csv reports are supported.
 4. The end user can modify the default cloudwatch metric values using a configuration file with Global environment variable support.
 5. The solution is easily deployable as the whole setup can be done using AWS Cloudformation, docker and local.
-6. End user also recieve an inventory file in csv format of all the scanned resources, it helps in draw out the comparison and coverage of the tool/
+6. End user also recieve an inventory file in csv format of all the scanned resources, it helps in draw out the comparison and coverage of the tool
 ### Supported Services & Regions
  The tool crawls all the regions to get the findings for the supported services
 1. EBS